jtmelton/appsensor/analysis-engines/appsensor-analysis-rules/README.md

 Why use it?
 ------------
-There were several goals for the rules engine.
+There are two main goals for the rules engine.

 First, to provide greater flexibility.
 Configurations can now be more expressive, creative, and customized for a specific web application's needs.